Aldogro/react-rosario-firebase/README.md

 #### 02-order-firebase-stuff
 With our firebase code in place, let's separate everything from the App component

+#### 03-firebase-auth
+How to quickly make an auth with email and password or with Google

+#### 04-firebase-firestore
+Adding some tasks to our little app, using in a few lines Firebase's non-relational db called Firestore

+#### 05-firebase-storage
+We all need some storage for docs, pictures, etc. Set up a storage.

 _________________________________________________________________________________________________________
 # Getting Started with Create React App